squint-cljs/squint/README.md

 target JS for anything you would not use ClojureScript for, for whatever reason: performance, bundle size, ease of interop, etc.

-> :warning: This project should be considered experimental and may still undergo
+> :warning: This project is a work in progress and may still undergo breaking
-> breaking changes.
-It's fine to use it for non-critical projects but don't use
-> it in production yet.
+> changes.

 ## Quickstart